MikeyDLuffy/discord-devs/README.md

   3. rename .env.default to .env

   4. create your mongodb

-    4a. (for linux) run command 'mongo' to enter the mongo shell. type use *nameofdb* in order to create a new db
+    4a. (for linux) run command 'mongo' to enter the mongo shell. type 'use *nameofdb*' in order to create a new db

-    4b. (for windows) you may need to launch the mongod and mongo applications in the /bin folder of your mongodb installation
+    4b. (for windows) you may need to launch the mongod and mongo applications in the /bin folder of your mongodb installation also type 'use *nameofdb*' to create the new db

     4c. update .env with your mongo host name (ex. for local db instance - mongodb://localhost/*dbname*)